Baked Alaska – a 1960s Flashback

 This is a real oldie, but goodie.
 My delicious retro recipe for Baked Alaska.

-I remember my mama making this as a treat for us when we were children and also to serve at dinner parties.
-I thought it was the most elegant dessert I’d ever heard of and my Mama was the most elegant mama because she knew how to make it.
+I remember my mama making this as a treat for us when we were children and to serve at dinner parties.
+I thought it was the most elegant dessert I’d ever seen and my mama was so elegant because she knew how to make it.

 Actually, it is pretty cool to take a dessert with a nice warm meringue out of the oven, slice into it and find that cold ice cream in the middle.
 I still love it.

-According to several online sources, Baked Alaska was created by chef Antoine Alciatore at the famed Antoine’s restaurant in New Orleans in 1867 to mark the acquisition of the territory of Alaska by the United States.
+According to online sources, Baked Alaska was created by chef Antoine Alciatore at the famed Antoine’s Restaurant in New Orleans in 1867 to mark the acquisition of the territory of Alaska by the United States.

 The recipe is also known to some as an omelette à la norvégienne, “Norwegian Omelette.”
 I can’t say which title or originator is correct and neither can anyone else apparently.
 But I can tell you that this is a really simple dessert which makes a nice ending for a special dinner.
 Or just because it’s Tuesday.